Refer to our Text Analysis Glossary for reference.

 This topic can get pretty difficult pretty quickly, and the intent of this tutorial is to take what seems like scary programs and make them approachable.
 Hopefully by the end you will at least start to see the possibilities such that you can take these steps and apply them to your own research.
-We will be using a web-based tool to produce the output for this tutorial.
+We will be using Voyant, a web-based tool, to produce the output for this tutorial.
 These are your word frequencies, word distribution graphs, word clouds and keywords in context.
-Once this output is discussed, we will be moving on to topic modeling, which is what makes text analysis difficult, but Voyant, the web-based tool, can also do.
-Topic modeling shows consistent key words in context and gives a distribution of the topics in the entire corpus of text.
+Once this output is discussed, we will be moving on to topic modeling, which is what makes text analysis difficult, but which Voyant can also handle.
+Topic modeling shows consistent keywords in context and gives a distribution of the topics in the entire corpus of text.

 Topic modeling can be hard to interpret and since it is a probabilistic model, the results will not be the same each time the same body of text is ran through.
-This tutorial will take you through the basics, but it’s main objective is to dive into the math and the behind the scenes to further understand the overall aspects of topic modeling.
-Once these topics are discussed and shown in Voyant, we will have instructions for some more complicated tools.
+This tutorial will take you through the basics, but its main objective is to dive into the math and the behind-the-scenes to further understand the overall aspects of topic modeling.
+Once these topics are discussed and shown in Voyant, we will discuss some more complicated tools.

 Word clouds are used in more places other than text analysis, they can usually offer some nice visualizations to your research, but other than that they do not quite add much quantitative information.
 Yes, we can see which words are the most used, but that is the only use for word clouds.
 There are some websites that allow you more control over customizing the word clouds, so if you want these words in a particular shape, color scheme, and or design then search for a word cloud generator and those will allow you more control.
 Voyant only allows you to change the number of words that go into the word cloud.

-Key words in context shows you at each time a word is found in the text, what are the 5 words before and what are the 5 words after.
+Keywords in context shows you each time a word appears in the text, with five words preceding and following it.
 The export of this would be a table of each time the word is in the text.
-So Voyant allows you to change the number of words before and after, 5 is the default.
+Voyant allows you to change the number of words that occur before and after a keyword; five is the default.
 It can be good to analyze patterns you see that come before and after certain words of interest.
 This is a gateway into looking at topics in the text.

 This links graph is good to show the most frequent words and words they are most likely to show up near.
 So it can show you almost what the words in context table can, just in a visual way.

 LDA is the version of topic modeling used by these tools mentioned later.
 LDA is a probabilistic model that takes the occurrence of words and their frequency within a certain range to form topics.
-The formula for LDA is conditional probability, thus what is the chance of x happening given that y has already happened.
-So because of this each time the same bodies of text run through these programs, the output is different.
-When it runs through each file it will randomly find words to start building the topic, so each time it could first pick different words to begin with.
+The formula for LDA is conditional probability: the chance that X will happen given that Y has already happened.
+Because of this, each time the same bodies of text run through these programs, the output is different.
+When it runs through each file it will randomly find words to start building the topic, so each time it could pick different words to begin with.
 Once it finds certain words, it will start to look at surrounding words.
 The output will be a table of words contained in the topic and also a corresponding probability.
 Another way to think about it as a proportion.
 This topic is x% of the entire body of text.

 Prerequisites for Topic Modeling

-You will need to be familiar with how to use the command line for you computer.
-They are slightly different for mac users versus PC.
-The Stanford tool really only uses it once, but Mallet is all command line.
-So the things to learn is how to change in and out of directories, how particular commands work, and how to move things around.
-Yes some of these things can be done by dragging the particular file where it needs to go, but its good to know how it can be done on the command prompt.
+You will need to be familiar with how to use the command line for your computer.
+They are slightly different for Mac users versus PC.
+Since Mallet relies heavily on the command line, before you start you will need to know how to change in and out of directories, how particular commands work, and how to move things around.
+Yes some of these things can be done by dragging the particular file where it needs to go, but it’s good to know how it can be done on the command prompt.